WheteThunger/MegaDrones/README.md

 ## Known issues

-Since the March 2023 Rust update, drones now sway in the wind, but attached entities do not sway.
+Since the March 2023 Rust update, drones now sway in the wind, especially at high altitude, but attached entities do not sway.
 This causes undesirable visuals to players observing a drone that is being controlled.
-There is no known fix at this time.
+This is solved by the [No Drone Sway](https://umod.org/plugins/no-drone-sway) plugin.

-Additionally, it's no longer feasible to stand on drones, which means you should not attempt to dismount a Mega Drone in the air.
+Drones no longer collide with players.
+This means players will clip through mega drones, making it a little more difficult to mount them from the ground.
+Additionally, dismounting mega drones in mid air means you can no longer stand on them in mid air (was previously possible when using Drone Hover and Ridable Drones).

 ## How it works